Silvério José Néri: Governor of Amazonas

-Silvério José Néri took office on 23 July 1900.
+Silvério José Nery took office on 23 July 1900.

 He intended to centralise the public administration, and therefore abolished the four departments into which the state had been divided.

 To strengthen the General Secretariat of the state he appointed as secretary general the retired Colonel Antônio Clemente Ribeiro Bittencourt.

 He attempted to consolidate the state's debt by issuing 7% bearer bonds redeemable in ten years.

 Under pressure the government was forced to cut the rate to 5% and extend the period to 30 years.

 At the time Acre belonged to Bolivia, but was mainly occupied by Brazilian rubber tappers.

 In July 1899 the Brazilians in Acre declared the Independent Republic of Acre.

 This was quickly dissolved by troops sent by the Brazilian government.

 Bolivia sent a small military mission to occupy Acre.

-Néri dispatched an expedition to Acre led by the journalist Orlando Correia Lopes.
+Nery dispatched an expedition to Acre led by the journalist Orlando Correia Lopes.

-It known as the "Poets Expedition" due to the intellectuals among its members, which declared a second Independent Republic of Acre in November 1900.
+It was known as the "Poets Expedition" due to the intellectuals among its members, which declared a second Independent Republic of Acre in November 1900.

 The republic was overthrown by Bolivian troops.

 Bolivian president José Manuel Pando obtained approval from his Congress on 21 December 1901 for a plan under which an Anglo-American "Bolivian syndicate" would obtain a long term lease for rubber extraction in Acre.

 José Plácido de Castro was given command of an armed uprising that eventually took control of Acre on 24 January 1903.

 The Treaty of Petrópolis was signed on 17 November 1903 redefining the border between Bolivia and Brazil and creating the territory of Acre, separate from Amazonas.

-Néri enforced processing of rubber in Amazonas, rather than shipping the raw rubber downstream to Pará to be processed for export.
+Nery enforced processing of rubber in Amazonas, rather than shipping the raw rubber downstream to Pará to be processed for export.

 In June 1903 he inaugurated the Port of Manaus operated by the Manaus Harbour limited company.

 He also funded new shipping lines serving various ports in the interior.

-One of Néri's last acts was to inaugurate a new building for the Públio Bittencourt School.
+One of Nery's last acts was to inaugurate a new building for the Públio Bittencourt School.

 Later years

-Silvério José Néri left office on 2 December 1903.
+Silvério José Nery left office on 2 December 1903.

 He resigned before the end of his term since the state constitution did not allow a governor to be succeeded by a close relative, and his brother planned to run for election.

-The deputy governor Francisco Benedito da Fonseca Coutinho headed the government until 23 July 1904, then handed over to his brother Antônio Constantino Néri.
+The deputy governor Francisco Benedito da Fonseca Coutinho headed the government until 23 July 1904, then handed over to his brother Antônio Constantino Nery.

-In 1904 Silvério José Néri returned to the Senate, where he was reelected in consecutive elections until 1930.
+In 1904 Silvério José Nery returned to the Senate, where he was reelected in consecutive elections until 1930.

 He died in Manaus on 23 June 1934.